getsentry/eng-pipes/README.md

 ### Setup Secrets

 The following secrets are configured in GitHub for this app to function and to deploy to Google.
-You can grab GitHub and Slack secrets in their respective configuration pages: [GitHub App](https://github.com/organizations/getsentry/settings/apps/getsantry) and the [Slack App](https://api.slack.com/apps/ASUD2NK2S/general?)
+You can grab GitHub secrets in their respective configuration pages: [GitHub App](https://github.com/organizations/getsentry/settings/apps/getsantry)

-#### Local Secrets
+#### Local Secrets (required to run yarn dev)

 You will also need to set up some of these environment variables if you want to test this locally, e.g. using `direnv` or something similar